cardano-scaling/hydra/security/RFP.md

 Given the artifacts described above,
-We expect the auditor to assess the following statements detailed above:
+We expect the auditor to assess several statements which will be detailed in the following sections.

+By order of priority:
 -- pen and paper stuff
-1. Hydra Head v1 Formal Specification is sound with the original publication
+1. Hydra Head v1 Formal Specification is consistent with the original publication ("check this and give us comments")

-TODO: ask Yun what she thinks
+TODO: ask Yun what she thinks about that

 --plutus stuff

-2. on-chain code is consistent with Hydra Head v1 specification
+2. Hydra plutus scripts are consistent with Hydra Head v1 specification
-3. on-chain code is immune to common Cardano smart-contract weaknesses
+3. Hydra plutus scripts are immune to common Cardano smart-contract weaknesses

 -- hydra node implementation is behaving as an honest actor (out of memory denial of service...)

-4. off-chain code generates transactions which are consistent with Hydra Head v1 specification
+4. Hydra node chain layer code generates transactions which are consistent with Hydra Head v1 specification
-5. Head Logic code implementation is consistent with Hydra Head v1 specification
+5. Hydra node logic layer code is consistent with Hydra Head v1 specification

 -- robust against the environment whatever

 6. Hydra head protocol implementation is immune to attacks via chain transactions
-7. Hydra head protocol implementation is immune to attacks via network messages
+7. Hydra head protocol implementation is immune to attacks via network
 8. Hydra head protocol implementation faithfully reflects the head state through the API

 Out os scope:
 1. Hydra head protocol implementation is immune to API attacks -- out of scope because trusted

-FIXME: on-chain -> Hydra plutus scripts
-       off-chain -> Hydra node chain layer
-       HeadLogic -> Hydra node logic layer

 FIXME: split the RFP or give the option to respond partially